Axanthic-Game-Studios/Lands-of-Icaria/LOG.md

 - remodeled and renamed the Sow to Thog as well as all related Blocks and Items
 - dead Tree Variant Features for Icaria Tree Types generate with a Chance for longer Variants now
 - dead Tree Variant Features for Icaria Tree Types generate with a Chance for growing Tree Shrooms now
-- Cypress, Droughtroot, Fir, Laurel, Olive, Plane and Populus Leaves drop fitting falling Leaves Particle now
+- Cypress, Droughtroot, Fir, Laurel, Olive, Plane and Populus Leaves drop fitting falling Leaves Particles now
 - Icaria Farmland and Fertilized Farmland can be used to plant Dead Bush on to be in Line with vanilla Behavior
 - carried Barrels and Loot Vases rotate with the Player now
 - placing and mining a Storage Vase plays an updated Sound, no longer suggesting the Storage Vase broke into Pieces when mined